 e.
 Association forms may not be made available for use by non-members except when co-brokering with a non-member broker or when conducting business brokerage activities with buyers and sellers.

 i.
 The Association Board shall enforce the provisions of this Article by all legal means including, but not limited to, notification to any offender to cease and desist from such violations; institution of any appropriate legal or administrative action in the court or agency of appropriate jurisdiction to enforce the Association’s rights in its intellectual property; and, in the case of violations by any member of the Association, revocation or suspension of such member’s membership.

-a.
-Any member of the Association may display the Association's logo on business cards.
-Upon termination of membership, the member must immediately terminate use of the logo.
+Members and the firms with which they are affiliated may use the Association logo only as follows: Any member of the Association may display the Association's logo on business cards or email signatures.
+Upon termination of membership, the member must immediately terminate the use of the logo.

 Effective Date and Amendments

 These Bylaws shall become effective upon their adoption.
 Amendments to these Bylaws shall become effective immediately on their adoption unless the Board or members, in adopting them as hereinafter provided, provide that they are to become effective at a later date.

 Dissolution and Distribution of Assets

-Upon dissolution of the Association, the Association shall use its funds and assets only to accomplish the objects and purposes specified in these Bylaws and no part of said funds and assets shall inure or be distributed to the members of the Association.
-On dissolution, any funds or assets remaining after payment of the Associations obligations shall be distributed to one or more regularly organized or qualified charitable, educational, scientific or philanthropic organizations or business organizations to be selected by the Board.
+Upon dissolution of the Association, the Association shall use its funds and assets only to accomplish the objectives and purposes specified in these Bylaws and no part of said funds and assets shall inure or be distributed to the members of the Association.
+On dissolution, any funds or assets remaining after payment of the Associations obligations shall be distributed to one or more regularly organized or qualified charitable, educational, scientific, or philanthropic organizations or business organizations to be selected by the Board.

 Code of Ethics

-The Code of Ethics adopted by the membership of the Association is attached hereto.
+The Code of Ethics adopted by the Association is attached hereto.

 Approved and adopted September 13, 2023 by the Board of Directors.